Henri Achille Etiévant: Ère des attentats (1892-1894)

 Arrested and taken to Mazas prison, he wrote to the investigating judge that he was afraid of being evicted, as he lived alone and had not yet paid the rent.
 He wrote:I am absolutely alone, as you know, mister the judge, so no one has been able to fix the mess that was made in my home because when the search was conducted, everything was turned upside down—my family papers, my printing samples necessary for my work, the pages of a dictionary I have been working on for several years, my laundry—everything was scattered on the floor or on the furniture which was left open since I was immediately arrested.He was released on 5 June 1894, found a job, and was then arrested again after the assassination of Sadi Carnot, on 1 July 1894, and freed on the 28th of the same month.

 Later years

-Henri Etiévant continued to be listed as an anarchist by the French authorities at least until 1900-1912.
+Henri Etiévant continued to be listed as an anarchist by the French authorities at least until 1900–1912.
 He died in Plaisir on 15 January 1929.
-In addition to receiving the nickname 'Le Bosco' (ie 'the Boatswain'); he is considered by historian Vivien Bouhey to be one of the 'leading lights' of the anarchist movement in France during this period.
+In addition to receiving the nickname 'Le Bosco' (i.e. 'the Boatswain'); he is considered by historian Vivien Bouhey to be one of the 'leading lights' of the anarchist movement in France during this period.
 His police mugshot is part of the collections of the Metropolitan Museum of Art (MET).